Logan Paul: Exhibition bout with Floyd Mayweather Jr.

 On December 6, 2020, it was announced that Paul would face former five-division world champion Floyd Mayweather Jr. in an exhibition bout on February 20, 2021.
 The fight was postponed, and took place on June 6, 2021, at Hard Rock Stadium in Miami Gardens, Florida.
 On May 6, 2021, Mayweather and Paul met for the first time at a press conference at Hard Rock Stadium, where the latter's brother, Jake Paul, became involved in an angry brawl with Mayweather when he removed Mayweather's hat from his head.
 A visibly irate Mayweather was captured on video saying, "I'll kill you motherfucker!
 Are you crazy?
 I'll fuck you up, motherfucker.
 I don't play motherfucking games.
 I'll fuck you up."

 The bout consisted of constant clinching initiated by Paul and went the full distance to the sound of boos from the crowd, with no winner being announced.
 Mayweather's superior boxing was reflected by the CompuBox punch stats, with Mayweather having landed 43 punches of 107 thrown (40.2%), compared to Paul's 28 landed of 217 thrown (12.9%).

 In his post-fight interview, Mayweather praised his opponent, saying: "He's better than I thought he was ... he's a tough, rough competitor."
-Paul appeared to harbor some doubt about how seriously Mayweather had taken the fight, saying: "I'm going to go home thinking, 'Did Floyd let me survive?
+Paul appeared to harbor some doubt about how seriously Mayweather had taken the fight, saying: "I'm going to go home thinking, 'Did Floyd let me survive?'"
+Mayweather later stated that he did hold back saying "If it was a real fight, it would've been a blowout in the first round."

+Paul vs Danis

+On July 28, 2023, it was announced that Paul and KSI would both headline MF & DAZN: X Series 10 – The Prime Card on October 14 at Manchester Arena in Manchester, England.
+On 31 July, it was announced that KSI would face professional boxer Tommy Fury; on August 8, it was announced that Paul would face American mixed martial artist Dillon Danis.

+Danis repeatedly shared pictures of Paul's fiancée Nina Agdal with other men and sometimes partially or fully nude during the build-up to the fight, and he was served with a lawsuit as a result.
+The bout ended in the sixth round when Danis attempted a takedown and an illegal choke.
+Several members of security entered the ring and a brawl broke out, resulting in Danis being disqualified and Paul was declared the winner.